 1755-95.
 Born in Lymington, Hampshire, where his father was a businessman, he was the elder brother of Rear-Admiral Thomas Rogers.

 After an education in Wiltshire, Rogers entered the service in October 1771 aboard the Arethusa 36, Captain Andrew Snape Hamond, in which frigate he went out to North America.
 In 1775 he transferred with this officer to the Roebuck 44, serving on the same station.
-During March of the following year, whilst in command of a leaking prize which he had boarded with four men in appalling wintry conditions, his men and the original crew conspired to drive her ashore near Chesapeake Bay.
-Rogers was captured after several days on the run and he was held in trying circumstances in the interior by the Americans.
+During March of the following year, whilst in command of a leaking prize which he had boarded with four men in appalling wintry conditions, his men and the original crew conspired to drive her ashore near Chesapeake Bay and Rogers was captured and held in trying circumstances in the interior by the Americans.
 After being detained for about a year he escaped his captors with a small group of prisoners and was able to eventually rejoin his ship in the Delaware.
 The next eighteen months were spent on the coast in cutting-out expeditions whilst commanding several of the Roebuck’s tenders, and on 19 October 1778, shortly after recovering from a life-threatening fever that accounted for up to forty of his shipmates, he was commissioned lieutenant.

 In May 1779 Rogers commanded the Haarlem 14 in Commodore Sir George Collier’s expedition to Virginia, but on 16 July this vessel was chased ashore by American privateers and he was again taken prisoner.
 After being released he commanded a small vessel, the Fury, in the successful attack on Charleston on 11 May 1780, where taking to a canoe in the dead of night he gallantly cut away the boom to allow the British ships into the harbour.